nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

 ## The Final Product:

-I usually like cohesive and well curated dashboards, so here is something that can look good for a dashboard:
+I usually like cohesive and well curated dashboards, so here is something that looks good for a dashboard:

 ![image](https://user-images.githubusercontent.com/13681798/117974887-1512fa00-b2fc-11eb-991c-668a8dd9b200.png)

+This dashboard is dynamic and responsive, giving the user total control over how the data is presented.